Bundle up your home to save money and significantly increase comfort.

 Insulation may be self-installed by homeowners or installed by a contractor.
 Customers interested in using a contractor can find a participating contractor using the Idaho Participating Weatherization Contractors list.
 When choosing to use a contractor, review the Incentive Application with them to determine eligibility requirements, incentive qualifications and review the list of required documents to submit for an incentive.

-Incentive Application and required documents must be received within 90 days of the completed service (the date the work is completed).
+Incentive Application and required documents must be postmarked within 90 days of the completed service (the date the work is completed).
 Insulation must be fully installed prior to submitting an Incentive Application.
 Incentive checks are issued within 45 days of receipt of the completed and approved Incentive Application.
 Checks are only payable to the account holder or property.
 Incentives are not to exceed the project cost and are limited to the square footage of the qualified area of the home (wall, floor or attic).
 Work may be inspected for compliance.
 Incentives are subject to tariff approval and may change with 45 days notice.
 Additional terms and conditions may apply.

 Self-installers are eligible for incentives on materials only and documentation of R-values and square footage must be provided.
 This information will be listed on the register receipt or insulation packaging.